Get the latest user events with real-time data using Segment and Amazon Personalize

 1. Setup the AWS environment by following the lab guidelines or If you do not have an AWS account, please see How do I create and activate a new Amazon Web Services account?

 2. Access the Getting Started section in the AWS samples for Retail Demo Store section to complete the AWS CloudFormation setup.
 AWS CloudFormation deployment will take 20-30 minutes to complete.
-Verify Create Complete message which mean the AWS environment is successfully configured.
+Verify Create Complete message which means the AWS environment is successfully configured.

 3. Access the Amazon Sagemaker from the lap setup and follow the instructions.
 To access the Sage maker instances for this workshop after the CloudFormation stack has been completed, browse to Amazon SageMaker in your AWS console, and then select Notebook Instances in the AWS console in your AWS account.
 See AWS SageMaker documentation for instructions.